ydkulks/AST.nvim/README.md

 <p align="center">AST implementation for neovim text editor.</p>

 ## Motivation
-- Abstract Syntax Tree (AST), is a tree that represents the code in an abstract way, with will help you understand the code better.
+- Abstract Syntax Tree (AST), is a tree that represents the code in an abstract way, which will help you understand the code better.
 - Especially when you are working on someone else's codebase
 - It's also helpful to move around in a file quickly